Summer in Boston; An Insiders Guide

 Guests love a visit to World's End Conservation area south of the city in Hingham.
 The two drumlins landscaped by Fredrick Law Olmstead sit in Boston Harbor and as much of the world as I travel, remain one of the most beautiful places I have seen, and are stunning in all seasons.

 To the south Cape Cod is a famed beach destination.
 Skip and head to vibrant and fabulous artists enclave at the end of the cape, Provinctown (PTown).
 You can take the Ferry from Boston, and potentially get your whale watching fix in as you cross Stellwagen Bank National Marine Sanctuary.

-Although people say Bostonians are crazy drivers, we believe we are assertive and tactical, but either way the road network here was laid out by cows.
-Save yourself the trouble and use Uber, the subway, trains and ferries as much as possible
+Although people say Bostonians are crazy drivers, we believe we are assertive and tactical, but either way the road network here was laid out by cows so save yourself the trouble and use Uber, the subway, trains and ferries as much as possible.

-In summer if you are daring there are loads of bike sharing options and the Minuteman Bike path will take you out of vibrant Davis Square in Somerville through historic Lexington and Bedford and makes a great ride with lots of coffee and ice cream stops along the way.
+In summer there are loads of bike sharing options and the Minuteman Bike path will take you out of vibrant Davis Square in Somerville through historic Lexington and Bedford and makes a great ride with coffee and ice cream stops along the way.